Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM

 \section{Introduction}

-In the Standard Model of particle physics, the Higgs boson ($H$) plays a fundamental role in elucidating the origin of matter mass.
-The mass of $m_H \approx 125~\gevcs$ makes it possible for a new $\EE$ collider running at the center-of-mass energy $\sqrt{s}\sim 240~\gev$ as a Higgs factory.
+In the framework of the Standard Model of particle physics, the Higgs boson ($H$) is pivotal in shedding light on the origin of mass for quarks and leptons.
+With the Higgs boson's mass approximately $m_H \approx 125~\gevcs$, it enables the conceptualization of a new $\EE$ collider.
+This collider would operate at a center-of-mass energy of $\sqrt{s} \sim 240~\gev$, effectively serving as a Higgs factory.